 How Much Is Your Asiatic Items Worth?

 Do you own any hanging scroll?
 Are you curious to know what they are worth?
-Our Experts can provide a free appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.
+Our Experts can provide an appraisal to give you an estimate of the market price, then help you to ensure the best possible price should you decide to sell.

 The scroll as an artistic medium

 Scrolls are one of China’s most emblematic artistic and cultural specialities.
 It is a privileged medium in artistic presentation, both for the art of painting and calligraphy.
 The way in which these scrolls are made has moreover been established as an artistic practice in its own right.
 There are two categories: manual scrolls are cut scrolls that allow a succession of different scenes to be depicted, to be observed laid flat.
 Suspended scrolls are works that can be appreciated in their entirety in a single format, suspended on a wall.